sammyfort/mNotify-laravel/README.md

 #### In your model:

-Make sure your target model uses the `Notifiable` Trait
+Make sure your target model implements the `Notifiable` Trait

 ```php